The Frontend Engineer’s Guide to Data-Intensive Applications

 This is EXACTLY the decision you face with Redux state structure or any similar state management tool:

-// Shared references (same user in multiple places)
+// When to normalize?// Frequent updates to individual entities// Shared references (same user in multiple places)// Many-to-many relationships

 GraphQL isn’t just a query language—it’s a graph traversal system: